University's due diligence procedures

 - documentation required to obtain payment

-During project implementation, all costs incurred by the partner organisation must be accompanied by supporting evidence and checked.
+During project implementation, all costs incurred by the collaborating organisation must be accompanied by supporting evidence and checked.

 If issues of potential corruption practices arise matters should be escalated by the PI, who must follow the process detailed in the Anti-Bribery Policy.
 The funding body should be immediately informed and consulted on the way forward.